kpdyer/fteproxy/README.md

 Building
 -----------

-For platform-specific build instructions see: BUILDING.[linux|osx|windows]
+For platform-specific instructions on how to install dependencies see: BUILDING.[linux|osx|windows]

 Once all dependencies are installed, it's as simple as: